KABIR AKHTAR is a director and Emmy-nominated editor with credits on over 300 hours of

 'The Academy Awards',

 Kabir has directed, edited, and written for hit shows on a whole alphabet worth of networks, including HBO, NBC, ABC, CBS, Fox, MTV, ITV, AMC, IFC, A&E, PBS, TBS, BET, UPN, VH1, ESPN, Showtime, Comedy Central, Sci-Fi, Bravo, Spike, Discovery, Lifetime, Oxygen, New Line Cinema, the WB, Adult Swim, Netflix, and more.

-He was Nominated for an Emmy in 2012, for Outstanding Short-Form Editing for his work on the opening film for the Oscars.
-His work has been Nominated for an Emmy two other times: Fox Sports' "Beyond the Glory" for Best Edited Sports Series, and the 2006 Oscars for Best Editing for a Special.
+He was Nominated for an Emmy in 2012, for editing the opening film for the Oscars, and Nominated again in 2013, for editing 'Arrested Development.'
+His work on the 2006 Oscars was also Nominated for an Emmy for Best Editing for a Special.

 » Interviewed by KPCC / NPR about Arrested Development's 2013 season (Full story)

 » Panelist at the 2012 Academy of Television Arts & Sciences Prime Cuts event in Los Angeles, featuring selected Emmy Nominees (Event Info)